sanjogpandasp/Android-Security-Reference/providers/platform_security_providers.md

 ####OpenSSL

 - Used since the beginning?
-- OpenSSL version used - look in AOSP openSSL version file for each platform tag 4.3 used 1.0.1e
+- OpenSSL version used - look in AOSP openSSL version file for each platform tag i.e. 4.3 used 1.0.1e

 ####BoringSSL